jacopotarantino/ng-optimizely/README.md

 # Angular Optimizely Module

-A simple wrapper to pull in the Optimizely snippet with an AngularJS.
+A simple wrapper to pull in the Optimizely snippet with an AngularJS-based application.
+This module provides only a simple API to download the Optimizely snippet onto the page.
+All of your tests should be coded and targeted within the Optimizely interface.
+The `loadProject` method(usage described below) returns a promise so you can delay execution until after the snippet has loaded.

 ## Install